chrisnajman/costs-calculator/README.md

 - if you make a mistake, you can delete and start again, and
 - if you forget a day, you can make a new entry then drag and drop it to the correct position.

+Note: I'm using the GBP pound symbol, but the calculator will work for any decimal-based currency.

 ## HTML

 - `template` used for dynamic (`table`) rows.